dave-lab41/darkroom/README.md

 ```Shell
 nvidia-docker run -v /path/to/VOGGmodel/:/opt/caffe/models/VGGNet -v /path/to/VOCdata/:/root/data -p 8888:8888 vfs.retrain_ssd_gpu
 ```
+We are mounting two volumes into the Docker container.
+The first is the VGG model you downloaded and the second is the VOC data with the inserted Face Scrub images

-File processing will occur and a jupyter link will be presented at the end
+VOC file processing will occur automatically and a jupyter link will be presented at the end

 ### 9. Start training